 The source voltage is input from OPDAnN and/or OPDAnP (n=0~1).
 The first stage operational amplifier chooses different amplifier modes through the switches OPDSW0~OPDSW16 and OPDSW39.
 Similarly, the second stage operational amplifier can also choose different modes through the switches OPDSW17~OPDSW35.
 The two OPAMPs both consist of a PGA function, the PGA gain can be positive or negative determined by the input voltage connecting to the positive input or negative input of PGA.
-The OPAMP0's gain can be 1~211 configured by OPDSW1~OPDSW6, the OPAMP1's gain can be 1~211 configured by OPDSW1~OPDSW22.
+The OPAMP0's gain can be 1~211 configured by OPDSW17~OPDSW17~OPDSW22.